Mexican security authorities raise Hurricane Otis death toll to 39

 Rodríguez also said the number of missing rose to 10.
 Hundreds of families have been awaiting word from loved ones.

-In Acapulco on Saturday, government workers and volunteers cleared streets, gas station lines wrapped around the block for what fuel was to be had, and some lucky families found food essentials as a more organized relief operation took shape four days after the storm hit.
+In Acapulco, government workers and volunteers cleared streets, gas station lines wrapped around the block for what fuel was to be had, and some lucky families found food essentials as a more organized relief operation took shape four days after the storm hit.

 But on the periphery of the city, neighborhoods remained in total chaos.
 The government presence found in the touristic center was not visible in other neighborhoods.
 With no signal, with no water and no food, families and the elderly trudged through foot-deep mud and flooded streets to get to large warehouses someone had found full of food, taking bags of food and liquids.